FXCM vs Exness 2026

 | Tier-4 Licenses | 0 | 3 |

-At FXCM, time-weighted average EUR/USD spreads in May 2024 were 0.78 pips for EU, U.K., and Australia, and 1.38 pips for its St. Vincent and the Grenadines entity.
-Its commission-based accounts averaged 0.28 pips (excluding commissions), with an effective spread closer to about 0.74 pips after factoring a 0.50-pip round-turn commission equivalent.
-Active traders can lower costs via FXCM’s five-tier rebate program (not available in the U.K. or EU), which pays $5–$25 per million traded when you trade at least $10 million monthly.
-In the U.K., a $25,000 balance and $50 million in monthly volume can reduce commission to $2.50 per side ($5 round turn).
-As with any broker, spreads can widen during rollover or fast markets.
+FXCM’s average EUR/USD spread in May 2024 was 0.78 pips for its EU, U.K., and Australia entities, and 1.38 pips for its St. Vincent and the Grenadines entity.
+Its commission-based accounts averaged a low 0.28-pip core spread (excluding commissions), but the effective cost was closer to 0.74 pips after adding the commission equivalent of about 0.50 pips per round turn.
+FXCM’s Active Trader Rebate Program (not available in the U.K. or EU) can return $5–$25 per million traded, depending on your monthly volume.
+As an example, a U.K. account with a $25,000 balance and at least $50 million in monthly volume can see commission drop to $2.50 per side ($5 round turn), aligning the effective EUR/USD cost near 0.78 pips.
+Spreads can widen during rollover or fast markets.

-Exness bases pricing on account choice.
-The commission-free Standard Cent and Standard accounts carry wider spreads, while the commission-free Pro account narrows spreads and lets you choose instant or market execution.
-For the tightest pricing, the Zero Spread account uses market execution and charges a $0.05 per-trade commission, and the Raw account charges up to $7 per round turn lot ($3.50 per side) with lower spreads; both have a 30% margin call level and no restrictions on leverage or stop-out.
-In short, FXCM offers competitive rebates for high-volume traders, whereas Exness gives you multiple ways to control your costs by picking the spread-and-commission mix that fits your style.
+Exness splits pricing across five main account types.
+Standard Cent and Standard are commission-free and carry higher spreads.
+Pro tightens spreads further and lets you choose instant or market execution.
+The Zero Spread account uses market execution and charges a per-trade commission of $0.05, while the Raw account charges up to $7 per round-turn lot ($3.50 per side) with lower spreads; both have a 30% margin call trigger and no leverage or stop-out restrictions.
+In short, FXCM can be competitive if you trade enough volume to unlock rebates; Exness can be cheaper on its Zero or Raw accounts, whereas its commission-free accounts tend to cost more due to wider spreads.

 | Feature |